SummaryRead the full fact sheet

 - Give them plenty to drink.
 It is best to give small, frequent drinks of water.

-- Give liquid paracetamol if your child has pain or is miserable.
+- Give liquid paracetamol or ibuprofen if your child has pain or is miserable.
 Check the label for how much to give and how often.
 Paracetamol does not protect against febrile convulsions.

 First aid for febrile convulsions